 However, as Jeff Bezos admitted back then, there were certain kinds of decisions that cannot be modeled and made through math and data.

-Fast forward 2017, Amazon Prime has become a key ingredient to Amazon business model mix:
+Fast forward to 2021, Amazon Prime has become a key ingredient in Amazon’s business model mix.

 With Prime, Amazon can hook customers to purchase more things in the online store.
 While they also pay a subscription fee that makes Amazon revenues more predictable and at higher margins, compared to the online store.